ethereum-optimism/OPerating-manual/Developer Advisory Board Charter v1.1.md

 ### Primary Function: Protocol Upgrade Approval

 The DAB's core responsibility is to vote on all Protocol Upgrades on behalf of the Collective.
-This vote is optimistically approved, meaning an upgrade approved by the DAB will pass unless it is overridden (vetoed) by one of the Collective's stakeholder groups as defined in the Operating Manual.
+A decision made by the DAB may be overridden (vetoed) by one of the stakeholder groups as defined in the Operating Manual.

 A **5/7 approval vote** from the DAB is required for a Protocol Upgrade to pass.